 Journalist Steve O'Malley wants to write a biography of a national hero who died when his car ran off a bridge.
 Steve receives conflicting reports and tales that make him question what the truth about the hero is.

-American military leader and war hero Robert Forrester, universally beloved and respected within the country and thus touted as Presidential material, has just died in a freak car accident on his sprawling estate, where, during an unexpected rainstorm, the car he was driving plunged over a ravine as he didn't notice the washed-out bridge.
+American military leader and war hero Robert Forrest, universally beloved and respected within the country and thus touted as Presidential material, has just died in a freak car accident on his sprawling estate, where, during an unexpected rainstorm, the car he was driving plunged over a ravine as he didn't notice the washed-out bridge.
 While the nation mourns, the national reporters descend on his small hometown to write the story of the incident.
 One reporter who won't is renowned Steven O'Malley, who wants instead to write an in-depth piece on the man to preserve his status within the public consciousness.
-Although happy to use official documents and records, O'Malley wants most specifically to speak to his wife, Christine Forrester, which may be a difficult task as she has refused to grant any interviews as a very private person.
-O'Malley is able to meet with Christine in person, and although she is reluctant to oblige his request at first, she is convinced by Robert's aide, ...Written by
+Although happy to use official documents and records, O'Malley wants most specifically to speak to his wife, Christine Forrest, which may be a difficult task as she has refused to grant any interviews as a very private person.
+O'Malley is able to meet with Christine in person, and although she is reluctant to oblige his request at first, she is convinced by Robert's aide, Clive ...Written by

 See more »

 from "Symphony No.3 in E Flat Major "Eroica", Op.55" (1806)

 played as background music during the funeral See more »

 Today's politicians should take note

 Tracy's speech at the end of the movie about the American public being able to handle the truth is a point that should be well taken by today's politicians.
 Nothing is worse than finding out you have been lied to.
 Instead of sweeping it under the rug, Tracy's character brings the deception to the forefront for all to see.
 We would all be better off if our media and representaives had the same courage.